thomaspernet/DataAnalysisPy/DataAnalysisPy.md

 ![](https://drive.google.com/uc?export=view&id=1s0XlshJvQyHu7MuGTratr6ACilwwTTt2)

-By analogy, the industry of non-mineral products looks to be evenly spread across the dataset both in by time and location
+By analogy, the industry of non-mineral products looks to be evenly spread across the dataset both in by time and location.